FelixBer/FindSpot/README.md

 1. Download and extract the Intel Pin Framework 3.23: https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html
-2. Copy the entire FindSpot folder from this repository into `%PINDIR%/source/tools/`
+2. Copy the entire FindSpot directory from this repository into `%PINDIR%/source/tools/`
 3. On Linux: cd to `%PINDIR%/source/tools/FindSpot` and type 'make'
 4. On Windows: open `%PINDIR%/source/tools/FindSpot.vcxproj` in Visual Studio (tested with VS2019) and hit build
 5. The output is a .so/.dll file located in a sub directory.
 No further installation is required.